GoldernHaze/File-Explorer/README.md

 ![Screenshot](assest/image.png)

 ---
+note: due to some unavoidable issues updates are delayed.
+Thanks for understanding .
 ## In Upcoming Update (last updated: 10 Jun 25)
 - image tab
 - quick file share/drop (temp or permanent) (public or private)